 Harbouring grudges behind my bosom

 That were soon to breed demons.

 Like dark clouds.

-For them, it’s a moment of joy captured forever.
+For the world, it’s a moment of joy

 For us, it’s brokenness and mockery